Acne Diets: Nutritionist Approved Foods for Clear Skin (2020 / 2021)

 - Vitamin D is responsible for the skin’s barrier function by specifically regulating the process involved in lipid barrier formation.
 Just like Vitamin A, it regulates skin cell turnover so ensuring we have good vitamin D levels is crucial for keeping our skin soft and well hydrated.
 It also has anti-inflammatory and immune regulatory properties both found to be beneficial for acne treatment .

-- Vitamin B3 and B5 regulate the amount of oil the sebaceous glands produce and prevent them from going overdrive .
+- Vitamin B3 and B5 regulate the amount of oil the sebaceous glands produce and prevent them from going into overdrive .

 - Zinc has the ability to reduce oil production and regulate inflammation, this multi-tasking mineral has been found to improve acne in several clinical trials.